Aikie-ui/AIHumanizer/README.md

 To-Do-List:

 - [ ] Improve GUI
+- [ ] Add option to use AIHumanizer or not
 - [ ] Add ability to change which file to save essay as other file types - PDF, RTF, ODT, TXT etc
 - [ ] Add the ability to choose to double space or not
 - [ ] Add other essay formatting options